prabinpebam/mesh-gradient-generator/Documentaions/mesh-gradient-hue-animation.md

 # Mesh Gradient Hue Animation

-This document outlines the implementation plan for adding a hue animation feature to the Mesh Gradient system.
-This feature will allow colors in the gradient to shift their hue values over time while maintaining their relative relationships.
+This document outlines the implementation of the hue animation feature in the Mesh Gradient system.
+This feature allows colors in the gradient to shift their hue values over time while maintaining their relative relationships.

 ## 1. Goals and Requirements

 ### 1.1 Core Functionality
 - Animate the hue of all colors in the canvas at a configurable rate
 - Maintain the relative hue differences between colors during animation
-- Support adjustable animation speed
+- Support adjustable animation speed (5-60 degrees per second)
 - Support bidirectional hue rotation (clockwise/counterclockwise)
 - Operate at an appropriate frame rate for smooth transitions
 - Work both independently and alongside cell position animation